gauravkghildiyal/Halstead-Metrics/README.md

 # Halstead-Metrics
-A python implementation of the Halstead Metrics
+A python implementation of the Halstead Metrics ( not very accurate )